 Flesh-eating bacteria is something that most people only hear about from movies or on rare news broadcasts after someone swims in a contaminated lake.
 However, at least nine cases of a flesh-eating bacteria called myonecrosis have been reported among San Diego heroin users lately, and only two of the victims survived.

-According to the New York Times, seven San Diego residents between the ages of 19 and 57 died from myonecrosis that resulted from injecting black tar heroin.
-Since the cases were reported during the short span of only two months in late 2019, Southern California health officials are now urging the public to spread awareness.
+According to the New York Times1, seven San Diego residents between the ages of 19 and 57 died from myonecrosis that resulted from injecting black tar heroin.
+Since the cases were reported in only two months in late 2019, Southern California health officials are now urging the public to spread awareness.

 What Are the Risks of Myonecrosis?

 Myonecrosis2 destroys muscle tissue, and the muscle dies from a toxin that is released by the bacteria.
 Risks are much higher among people who inject black tar heroin and other street drugs.
 When the disease starts, it spreads quickly.
 People who survive may need one or more limbs amputated.
 These are some of the symptoms:

 - Severe pain or swelling at an injection site.

 - Blisters that are filled with foul-smelling fluid.